 Since LATCH-compatible child seats are easier to install and reduce the possibility of improper installation, we recommend selecting this style.

-We also recommend selecting a LATCH-compatible seat with a rigid, rather than a flexible, anchor.
+We also recommend selecting a LATCH-compatible seat with a rigid, rather than a flexible, anchor (see page 44).

-In seating positions and vehicles not equipped with LATCH, a LATCH-compatible child seat can be installed using a seat belt.
+In seating positions and vehicles not equipped with LATCH, a LATCHcompatible child seat can be installed using a seat belt.